Aneal07/Portfolio-Website/README.md

 # Portfolio-website

 This is a repository for my personal portfolio website showcasing my projects, skills, and experiences.
-The website is built using HTML, CSS, and JavaScript.
+The website is built using Bootstrap, Sass and JavaScript.

 ## Live Demo